Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 How does band size affect pricing?

-Band size is one of the key pricing factors because several professional musicians, technical setup, preparation, setup time, travel and playing time need to be considered.
-This is why The Jetset Society prepares individual offers instead of publishing fixed prices.
+Band size is one of the key pricing factors because several professional musicians, technical setup, preparation, setup time, travel and performance time need to be considered.
+This is why The Jetset Society prepares tailored quotes based on lineup, performance time, technical setup, venue, travel and schedule.

 Can the musical impact grow during the evening?

 Yes.
-A good event dramaturgy can start subtly and build more energy later.
+A good musical arc can start subtly and build more energy later.
 Depending on the lineup, reception, dinner, programme items, opening moments, dance floor and party can become one coherent musical flow.

 How do I find the right lineup for my event?

-The best approach is to send the date, venue, guest count, occasion, music phases, schedule, room size and desired impact.
-Based on this, The Jetset Society can recommend whether a small setup, medium lineup or larger premium live band is the best fit.
+The best approach is to send the date, venue, guest count, occasion, event phases, schedule, room size and desired impact.
+Based on this, The Jetset Society can recommend whether a small setup, medium lineup or larger live band is the best fit.